Snake River Fishing

 Guides: The guides are expert oarsmen and anglers well-versed in the history, archaeology, and geology of Hells Canyon.
 They are also fine camp chefs.
 Guides are trained in first aid, CPR, and wilderness rescue.
 Two anglers per guide and boat.

 Rafts: 18-foot inflatable rafts carry four guests.
 One and two-person inflatable kayaks are also available.
-In mid-summer, the water is a comfortable 70 degrees, not in April and May.
+In mid-summer, the water is a comfortable 70 degrees, but not in April and May.

 Equipment and Fishing Licenses